-At Big Love Records there are abundant new vinyl of the latest Indie Rock which can not be obtained at other shops.
-The web shop fulfills orders while real stores are mentioned.
+At Big Love Records there is abundant new vinyl of the latest Indie Rock which can not be obtained at other shops.
+The webshop fulfills orders while real stores are mentioned.
 The commentary on the product page is so distinctive and I like it.

 – Hirolo Aizaqa (Record People Magazine)

 An old friend of mine runs this shop and my son works there too.
 They have old collections of cassettes and records only and new indie music from around the world.
 Can probably say that this is the only record shop in Tokyo that you can get the latest indie music.

 Disk Union Shinjuku